Students applying for the Master’s Program in Educational Technology specialization must:

 Admission decisions are made based on a relative ranking of all applicants by rating their applications in the following four categories: 1) previous academic record, 2) relevant practical experience, 3) letters of recommendation, and 4) statement of intent that includes a description of academic background in area of interest.

 Depending on the applicant’s academic background and interests, a student may be required to complete prerequisite courses.
+Preference will be given to applicants with professional experience in the Canadian K-12 educational system.

 The Master’s Program in Educational Technology specialization is offered as both a thesis-based and a course-based program.
 Normally, this program is taken over two academic years, with the maximum time allowed to complete the program being 4 years in the thesis-based program and 6 years in the course-based program.